mibuthu/wp-comment-guestbook/readme.txt

 * fixed problem with special characters in textarea fields of settings page

 = 0.6.6 (2014-09-01) =
-* added option to overwrite registration requirement for comments on guestbook pages (this option is enabled by default)
+* added option to override registration requirement for comments on guestbook pages (this option is enabled by default)
 * added option to enable/disable threaded comments on guestbook pages independent from wordpress settings
 * fixed problem that e-mail was still mandatory if e-mail field is hidden